bio-tools/biotoolsSchema/README.md

 Library | A package of code for building/extending tools, including widgets, plug-ins, toolkits etc. | 1.4, 2.0-beta-03 Other | Other type of resource not listed above.

-## Interface types (valid values of resourceType in in the current production schema ([biotools-1.4](https://github.com/bio-tools/biotoolsschema/tree/master/biotools-1.4))
+## Interface types (v1.4)
+Valid values of resourceType in in the current production schema ([biotools-1.4](https://github.com/bio-tools/biotoolsschema/tree/master/biotools-1.4)

 type | Description
 ---- | -----------